Kris Taylor: Walsall

-He was a regular in the first team in the first half of the 2005–06 season, before returning to Burton Albion in early January.
-This time the loan lasted until the end of the season, though Taylor didn't manage to find the form he reached in his previous loan spell.
-He scored four goals in fifteen games before returning to Walsall in time for the last game of the season.
+He was a regular in the first team in the first half of the 2005–06 season before returning to Burton Albion in early January.
+This time, the loan lasted until the end of the season, though Taylor didn't manage to find the form he had reached in his previous loan spell.
+He scored four goals in 15 games before returning to Walsall in time for the last game of the season.
 Walsall were relegated once again in 2005–06, leaving them in League Two for 2006–07 season.
 He hit forty games for the "Swifts", helping the club achieve promotion as champions.
 Taylor was not rewarded for his efforts and was instead told to look for a new club by "Saddlers" boss Richard Money.

 Hereford United

 In July 2007, he signed for Hereford United.
-In his first season with the club he was noted for his versatility, playing at left back, left midfield and central midfield.
+In his first season with the club he was noted for his versatility, playing at left-back, left midfield and central midfield.
 In similar form to the previous season, Taylor put in a forty-game season to help his club win promotion to League One, this time with a third-place finish.
 In contrast to his experience with Walsall, Taylor stayed with the "Bulls" for the 2008–09 campaign.
-He played 43 games, though could do little to prevent the "Whites" suffering relegation with a last place finish, 14 points off safety.
+He played 43 games, though could do little to prevent the "Whites" suffering relegation with a last-place finish, 14 points off safety.
 Holding out on the club's offer of a new contract, he left the club in the summer of 2009 in search of pastures new.